gygelly/Candid/README.md

 Can.did = function () {
-  this.action //the action attempted this.subject //the subject name (collection name for DB) this.condition //the given conditions (collection object for DB) this.user //the user if available this.success //true if the action was allowed by any rules }
+  this.action //the action attempted this.subject //the subject name (collection name for DB) this.conditions //the given conditions (collection object for DB) this.user //the user if available this.success //true if the action was allowed by any rules }